charles-mutabazi/documentation/content/developer/tutorials/server_framework_101/07_advanced_views.rst

 .. todo: wizards -> create a "receive offer wizard" to default the amount to the property's selling price
 .. todo: context active_test False on the category_id field of products to see archived categories
 .. todo: sequence widget on tags
+.. todo: compute display_name for offers in form view

 ----